Emma Crameri interviewed Janani SriGuha, a woman in tech leader, working for Mark43. Read her inspiring story and her passion for tech.

 How do think technology is going to change people’s lives?

 Technology has already changed people’s lives in so many ways.
 About 15 years ago, cellular phones were barely even a thing, and now you can’t live without them.
-Electric cars are now widely available, self-driving cars are becoming more popular, the world has changed almost unrecognizably in the last few decades due to technology.
+Electric cars are now widely available, self-driving cars are becoming more popular, and the world has changed almost unrecognizably in the last few decades due to technology.

 What else are you working on?